SAP-samples/teched2023-AD283v/README.md

 Please read the [SAP Open Source Code of Conduct](https://github.com/SAP-samples/.github/blob/main/CODE_OF_CONDUCT.md).

 ## How to obtain support
-Live Q&A for the content in this repository is available during the actual time of the online session on November 2nd (18:00 to 18:25 GMT) for which this content has been designed.<br>
+Live Q&A for the content in this repository is available during the actual time of the online session on November 2nd (18:00 to 18:25 GMT) for which this content has been designed.

-Afterwards, you may ask for support via `New issue` on the [Issues](../../issues) tab.
+Afterwards, when doing the exercises during the next days and weeks, you may ask for support via `New issue` on the [Issues](../../issues) tab.
 Make sure to describe the problem as completely and precisely as possible in this case and provide answers to the questions in the issue template.
+Experience shows that most issues stem from typos or copy&paste errors (e.g. missing parts, wrong insertion point, replacing too much or too little of the existing content), so please re-check by comparing with the solution code of the respective exercise before reporting.
+This gets you back on track much faster in most cases.

 ## Stay in touch
 Stay in touch with the community by choosing your favourite channel.